 Your dentist delivers the news, "You need a root canal procedure to save your tooth."
 At that moment, you're not exactly conjuring up thoughts of fun and excitement.

 Good news, your root canal procedure will remove infected tooth pulp and disinfect the area that is affected.
-Next, your root canal dentist at Cascade Dental in Vancouver will examine your tooth and discuss options with you to restore your natural tooth.
-At Cascade Dental, our goal is to save your natural tooth.
+Next, our root canal specialist will examine your tooth and discuss options with you to restore your natural tooth.
+Our goal is always to save your natural tooth.

 - Inflamed, infected or damaged dental pulp